cherrywoods/swift-meta-serialization/README.md

 Please consult the documentation tab in github
 ## Spelling and grammar errors
 The project documentation and sourcecode will contain spelling and grammar errors.
 If they obscure the meaning, please tell me about it.
+## What could be done
+ - Include more tests
+ - Check the decoding and encoding code
+ - Write more documentation